Julien Fournié: Fashion career

 Thanks to one of his hand-painted dresses, he was laureate of the Grand Prix of the Creation of the City of Paris in 2010.
 In January 2011, on the occasion of his first participation in the Paris Fashion Week as a "guest member", he created the event by hiring an all-black cast of models to showcase his collection entitled "Premières Couleurs" / "First Colors".
 Similarly, his Parisian Spring/Summer 2013 fashion show created the event by featuring a very pregnant model wearing a tight-fitting black and white dress and holding her high-heeled shoes.

 His fashion show held during the "French Couture Week 2012" in Singapore unintentionally garnered the attention of the media because of the fall of one of the models, who was wearing a high slit dress with a long train and very high stiletto heels.
 Models also fell during his Spring/Summer 2013 and Fall/Winter 2014 fashion shows, during which a model tripped several times on her dress during the final walk.

 In January 2011, the Chambre Syndicale de la Haute Couture, the governing body of the French fashion industry, granted Fournié guest member status, which allowed his company to participate in the Paris Haute Couture fashion week.
-In January 2017, Fournié was granted full official status as a Haute Couture label, which is a protected label in France, which only 14 houses worldwide can legally use.
+In January 2017, Fournié was granted full official status as an haute Couture label, which is a protected label in France, which only 14 houses worldwide can legally use.